 This charming retreat is owned by Jasper Conran.
 L’Hôtel Marrakech combines superb Moroccan craftsmanship with pieces of Jasper’s antique furniture, textiles, lighting and art – some of which were acquired from the personal collections of Bill Willis and Yves Saint Laurent.

-This riad is for you if you like quiet luxury.
-It’s a retreat with only six suites all named after Moroccan cities, with exceptional service.
-Its position is surrounded by a derelict site in an alley – which is hard to find.
+L’Hotel Marrakesh is an oasis in the heart of the Medina, surrounded by a derelict site.
 Once you arrive, you are greeted by a sturdy, masculine-looking green door.
 But once inside, it’s a stylish paradise.
-What struck me the most was how peaceful it was.
-It’s in the heart of the Medina, yet you can hardly hear a sound.
+It is quiet luxury.
+It’s a retreat with only six suites all named after Moroccan cities, with exceptional service.
+What struck me the most was how peaceful it was, you can hardly hear a sound.
 The odd Bulbul signing from the palm tree that towers through the middle of the courtyard, the crow of a cockerel, the odd footstep of the staff.
 But, minimal noise for a riad in the heart of a bustling city.

 As you’d imagine from a designer like Conran, it’s a beautiful riad.
 Walking into the courtyard garden, you notice many mature banana, orange and lemon trees and a central fountain surrounded by authentic zellige tilework.
 There is a beautiful pool with towels and robes waiting for you.
 The resident tortoise is likely to be your company.